lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 03:37 PM)_

-> Then we’ll stay here until we get one...
+> Then we'll stay here until we get one...

 _Iris whole body is repulsed from Matieu's vile display._